 However if you are still treating your blog as a hobby and doing minimal work, thats fine but don’t wait for sponsored posts to come to you or wonder why you aren’t being paid yet.
 Remember that you aren’t going to grow your stats or monetize without regularly posting and working on your blog.

 You also need to keep learning and put money into your learning, not a lot, I’m definitely one for not wanting to spend too much money (although I admit that may be what is holding me back).
-However I have invested in a few courses which have helped me, one of those was Lucy Lucraft’s Simple SEO Course which I really recommend if you are new to SEO and want a clear understanding of what it is and how to do it.
-(This is an affiliate link at no extra cost to you but I’d appreciate you using it if you buy the course!)
+However I have invested in a few courses which I believe have helped me understand SEO and re thinking my blogging strategy.

 This links in with my post – 10 Real and Honest Ways That I Have Tripled my Page Views in Less than One Year!